Multi-FAct: Assessing Factuality of Multilingual LLMs using FActScore: Factual Accuracy of Multilingual models

 Table \ref{tab:overall_FC} presents the overall \fs by language and continent.
 Interestingly, languages with higher mean values tend to have lower standard deviations, indicating that these languages maintain a relatively uniform level of factual accuracy regardless of the geographical area.
 Western languages such as English, Spanish, and German notably score high across continents, while Chinese, although a high-resource language, exhibits low factual precision.
 Additionally, among the nine languages evaluated, six demonstrate their highest performance in content related to the American continent, highlighting a prevalent American-centric bias in GPT's knowledge across most languages.

-To conduct an in-depth analysis, we counted which continent the top-K \fs for each language pertains to, thereby mapping out the distribution across continents.
-Figure \ref{fig:k-20 dist} presents the findings for when K equals 20, representing the top 25 percentile of the dataset.

-Across analyzed languages, America and Europe are the primary focal points, underscoring their global influence.
-Even in languages like Korean and Chinese, distinct from these continents, the most accurate outputs primarily relate to American and European topics.
-For Arabic, while the highest \fs is linked to Africa, likely reflecting its geographical roots, the second highest pertains to America.
+Next, we analyze the geographic distribution of the most factually accurate information across different languages.
+For each language, we identify the continents associated with top-20 \fs.
+Our findings reveal a strong bias towards American and European topics across all languages studied.
+This pattern persists even in languages like geographicallly distant from these continents, such as Korean and Chinese.
+For Arabic, while the highest \fs is linked to Africa, likely reflecting its geographical roots, American topics still rank second place.
 This trend highlights a Western-centric bias in the model's factual content distribution across languages.
+The result figure and detailed analysis of geographical biases across more fine-grained subregions are presented in Appendix~\ref{appendix: Geographical Biases}.